tanu2534/cmdo-release/README.md

 It helps developers and analysts keep track of terminal usage patterns — locally and securely.

 ###  Key Highlights
--  Tracks every executed Git Bash command
+-   Search and filter command history
--  Generates structured, time-stamped logs
+-   Commands grouped by directory
--  Minimal footprint — just one executable file (`cmdo.exe`)
+-   Copy commands with one click
--  Works completely offline
+-   Beautiful dark-themed interface
--  Designed for professionals who value simplicity and insight
+-   Auto-cleanup of old commands

 ---